remunds/data-offloading-box/README.md

 cd data-offloading-box
 nano config_default.json
 ```
-Then edit your specific details, such as Back-End IP, Back-End Port, db IP, db Port, dtnd IP and dtnd Port.
+Then edit your specific details, such as Back-End IP, Back-End port, db IP, db port, dtnd IP and dtnd port.
 In a normal use case, you only have to adjust the Back-End IP to a static and globally available IP address, leading to your Back-End server.
 Do not change "configuration" and "nodeName".